jvh6089/cmpsc465-fa20/assignment1/problem2/readme.md

 # Problem Description

-Use Merge-sort to sort an array into a sorted array (in ascending order).
+Implement merge-sort to sort an array.

 # Input